roman-milk/roman-milk.github.io/tracey-5.md

  I worked my shift and then, because Thursday was one of Tracy's days off I went back to my room and slept until three.
 When I got up I took the car in for an oil change and tire rotation.

  I had dinner at the restaurant and made a date with Judy to meet at O'Malley's when she got off work.
 We had a few drinks and talked.
 I found out that she had been married, but had lost her husband in Iraq.
 She had been pregnant at the time and the shock at hearing that he had been killed had caused a miscarriage.
-There were no men currently in her life: Report_Story #4
+There were no men currently in her life: